What to expect on your visit to Basildon Park

-When you arrive, please head to Vistor Reception with your tickets and membership card to hand.
-Please arrive within your 30-minute timeslot.
-If you’re more than 10 minutes late for your arrival slot then entry will be at the discretion of the property team.
+When you arrive, please park and head to Vistor Reception.
+Please have your membership card to hand if you are a member.
+If you're interested in becoming a member you can also head to our welcome team to sign up and get your membership pack and temporary entry pass.
 Once you arrive on site, you can stay as long as you like until we close at 4pm.

-Gardens and parkland: Mon - Sun 10am – 4pm (last entry at 3pm, gates locked at 4pm)
+Gardens and parkland: Mon - Sun 10am – 4pm (last entry at 3pm, entrance gates locked at 3pm and exit gates locked at 4pm)

 There is designated mobility parking, 20 yards from the stableyard and 400 yards to the gardens.
 Please note we are currently unable to use our visitor buggy.